 Note: If a merchant uses a fraud detection and prevention tool, they may benefit from a network effect.
 As an example, Signifyd merchant customers benefit from data that we have across all our merchants on customers who have committed friendly fraud.
 Thus, if a customer who committed fraud with one Signifyd merchant attempts to buy from another Signifyd merchant, we prevent that transaction from going further.

 Signifyd also offers automated friendly fraud management with its Abuse Prevention solution.
-Abuse prevention extends Signifyd’s protection to all types of chargebacks, including item not received and significantly not as described claims, and comes with a financial guarantee.
+Abuse prevention extends Signifyd’s ecommerce chargeback protection, including item not received and significantly not as described claims, and comes with a financial guarantee.

 Conclusion: The responsibility is on the merchant